TeamMeow/vscode-math-to-image/README.md

 You can specify the path to save the locally rendered SVG image.
 The settings are self-explanatory.

 * **vscode-math-to-image.svgSavePath**:
-  * Generated SVG files will be put in a folder which is in current file's folder.
+  * `Current file directory`: Generated SVG files will be put in a folder under current file's directory.
-  * Generated SVG files will be put in a folder which is in current workspace folder.
+  * `Current workspace directory`: Generated SVG files will be put in a folder under current workspace directory.

 ## Change Log